Pietrangelo scores tiebreaker, Blues beat Maple Leafs 3-2

 Auston Matthews, who had five goals in three games to open the season, then rang another shot off the post behind Binnington on a Toronto power play before Nylander couldn’t quite control a loose puck with the St. Louis goalie down and out.

 NOTES: Last season, Nylander didn’t get his second goal until his 24th game following a long contract impasse that dragged into December. … Spezza was a healthy scratch for two of Toronto’s first three games.
 He suited up at home for the first time and registered his first point with the Maple Leafs after signing for the league minimum in free agency on July 1. ..
 Binnington, a native of nearby Richmond Hill, Ontario, made his first-ever start at Scotiabank Arena after not grabbing the No. 1 job in St. Louis until early January last season.
 The 26-year-old did beat Toronto 3-2 in overtime at Enterprise Center on Feb.
-19.
+19. He had dozens of family and friends in attendance for this game.

 UP NEXT